 Cases involving color marks are rare, but the Second Circuit released an important decision last week in Christian Louboutin S.A. v.
 Yves Saint Laurent Am., Inc., (2nd Cir.
 2012).
 The court held that Louboutin’s trademark, consisting of a red, lacquered outsole on a high fashion woman’s shoe (the “Red Sole Mark”), has acquired limited “secondary meaning” as a distinctive symbol that identifies the Louboutin brand, but (oddly) only where the red outsole contrasts with the color of the remainder of the shoe.

-The heart of the decision is the court’s functionality analysis.… Read the full article “Yes, You Can Trademark the Color Red (on the sole of a shoe)”
+The heart of the decision is the court’s functionality analysis.… Read the full article

 In late August Massachusetts U.S. District Court Judge Rya Zobel refused to remit $675,000 in statutory copyright damages that a jury awarded (long ago, pre-appeal) against Joel Tenenbaum, and held that the award did not violate Tenenbaum’s constitutional rights under the Due Process Clause.
 (Blog post on Tenenbaum here).

 Yesterday, in a case involving essentially identical issues, the 8th Circuit affirmed a $220,000 jury verdict against Jamie Thomas-Rasset.